 Volunteers are needed to work 2-3 hour shifts throughout the day from October 1 – October 31.
 There must be at least one adult working at each shift.
 Middle-school students volunteering must be accompanied by a parent.

 Who can help?
 Everyone!
 The day shifts are generally filled by with those with flexible daytime schedules, retirees, stay-at-home moms and dads, and home schooled youth.
 The late afternoon, evening, and weekend shifts are generally filled by youth and their parents.
 Many people have found that working the same shift on the same day each week works best for them.
 Figure how you and your family can help!

 How are the youth "paid" for working?

-Students (6th-12th grades) can earn money for their youth accounts by working the patch themselves or by having someone work on their behalf.
-Parents, family members, neighbors, and friends can all work on the behalf of a student and record the hours under that student’s name.
+Students (6th-12th grades) can earn money for their youth accounts by working the patch themselves or by having someone in their family work on their behalf.
+Family members can record the hours under that student’s name.

 When students themselves volunteer for a shift, they must actually WORK to earn credit.
 When shoppers are in the patch, they assist by greeting shoppers, pricing pumpkins, and assisting with taking pumpkins to cars.
 At other times, they “turn” pumpkins, haul bad pumpkins to the Grave Yard, and keep the patch neat and organized.